(Click on the adjacent images to enlarge.)

 Generally, a longer curing epoxy is best for more strength.
 Either the Hardman General Purpose Epoxy (Blue) or the higher strength, Hardman Very High Peel Strength Epoxy (Orange) work well.
 The General Purpose is a light amber color and finishes clean and hard.
 The Very High Peel Strength finishes flexible and gray.
 Be sure to clean the inserts to free them of any oils or other material that may affect the bonding of the epoxy.
 A bike or chain degreaser is a good option.
 After filling the holes with mixed two-part epoxy, use a tooth pick to remove bubbles and coat all surfaces in the tapped holes.

-The installation of threaded stainless steel binding inserts can be accomplished by hand with a dedicated insert installation tool and tap handle
+The installation of threaded stainless steel binding inserts can be accomplished by hand with a dedicated insert installation tool

 or a threaded shoulder screw, hex bit, driver and jam nut.
 The Binding Freedom inserts can also be installed with their dedicated 3 in 1 tool.
 After installing an insert with the threaded options and you are backing out the tool, you may feel the insert also backing out.
 A quick counterclockwise rotation of a driver or tap handle usually releases the tool and leaves the insert in place.
 If not, utilizing a jam nut and wrench in a clockwise direction while backing out will hold the insert.